 It has shown peculiar efficacy in the following spine-related surgeries:

-Image-guided navigation has been widely used for the excision of tumors and the resection of spinal columns; however, it is mostly utilized for Pedicle screw instrumentation, which is a very risky and demanding procedure.
+Image-guided navigation has been widely used for the excision of tumors and the resection of spinal columns; however, it is used primarily for Pedicle screw instrumentation, a hazardous and demanding procedure.

-Several studies concluded that this technique is highly effective for respecting compressive tumors utilizing a posterior approach, providing the surgical team with extensive visualization of the tumor extent, and the clinical outcome was also positive, with complete elimination of tumors and no occurrence of complications.
+Several studies concluded that this technique is highly effective for respecting compressive tumors utilizing a posterior approach, providing the surgical team with extensive visualization of the tumor extent.
+The clinical outcome was also positive, with complete elimination of tumors and no occurrence of complications.

-Image guidance navigation technique was recorded by numerous studies to significantly produce more accuracy, fewer complications, safety, and reduced surgical time for the screw placements.
+Numerous studies recorded image guidance navigation techniques to produce more accuracy, fewer complications, safety signs, and reduced surgical time for screw placements.

 Thus, statistically more efficient than the conventional free-hand technique.

-The results increase the visibility of the surgeons with regard to the relationship between bones and soft tissue elements during spine surgery.
+The results increase the visibility of the surgeons about the relationship between bones and soft tissue elements during spine surgery.

 Studies have shown it reduces the error margin to the barest minimum measuring in mm.

-Image-guided navigation reduces the radiation exposure for both the surgical staff and patients since radiation can have an impact on tumor rates, and cause cataracts.
+Image-guided navigation reduces radiation exposure for surgical staff and patients since radiation can impact tumor rates and cause cataracts.

-Image-guided navigations or imaging will contribute substantially to clinical outcomes for both patients and surgeons, considering the high success rates, unlike the free-hand surgical technique.
+Image-guided navigation or imaging will contribute substantially to clinical outcomes for both patients and surgeons, considering the high success rates, unlike the free-hand surgical technique.

-To date, there have been no recorded cases of any preoperative neurological deficits and a lower rate of complications during navigation.
+To date, no recorded cases of any preoperative neurological deficits and a lower rate of complications during navigation.

-With an increase in image augmenting technologies being explored to improve surgical capabilities, the surgical team work-flow will be further improved for more efficiency in operative techniques in the future.
+With increased image-augmenting technologies being explored to improve surgical capabilities, the surgical team workflow will be further enhanced for more efficiency in operative techniques.